 The light of nature shows that there is a God who has dominion and sovereignty over all.
 He is just and good, and He does good to all.
 He is therefore to be feared, loved, praised, invoked, trusted and served by men with all their heart and soul and strength.
 But the only acceptable way of worshipping the true God is appointed by Himself, in accordance with His own will.
 Consequently He may not be worshipped in ways of mere human contrivance, or proceeding from Satan’s suggestions.
 Visible symbols of God, and all other forms of worship not prescribed in the Holy Scripture, are expressly forbidden (Exod.
 20:4-6; Deut.
 12:32; Jer.
 10:7; Mark 12:33).

 There are myriads of professing Christians that are culpable of worshipping God in a manner which He has not commanded or prescribed.
 Many will worship Him based on personal experiences, tradition, musical preferences, modern consensus, or by other means devised by human ingenuity that is undoubtedly carnal fiction.
-God will condemn fabricated worship that is defiled with imagination or devices of men.
-When Nadab and Abihu offered an unauthorized worship before God which He had not commanded: fire came out from before the Lord and consumed them, and they died before the Lord (Leviticus 10:2).
-According to John Calvin: “Those who set up a fictitious worship, merely worship and adore their own delirious fancies; indeed, they would never dare so to trifle with God, had they not previously fashioned him after their own childish conceits.”
-This is why it is imperative to remind professing Christians: it does not matter what you like in worship, it matters what God commands.
+God will condemn fabricated worship that is defiled with imaginations or devices of men.
+When Nadab and Abihu offered an unauthorized worship before God which He had not commanded, “fire came out from before the Lord and consumed them, and they died before the Lord” (Leviticus 10:2).
+According to John Calvin, “Those who set up a fictitious worship, merely worship and adore their own delirious fancies; indeed, they would never dare so to trifle with God, had they not previously fashioned him after their own childish conceits.”
+This is why it is imperative to remind professing Christians: it does not matter what you like in worship; it matters what God commands.

 It is condemned in Scripture as gross idolatry when God is not the object of worship, or when God is worshiped in a manner that is cultivated by human invention.
-When carnal people feel that children need to find a church where they can meet friends their age, music, and programs they like, or a cool youth pastor who can relate to them just because they wear dingy pants, plaid shirts, nerd glasses, have spiked hair, show off tattoos, or use juvenile vernacular, they need to be reminded: none of those things can strengthen a child’s faith, because they are fiction.
-They can never save because they are sinful.
+When carnal people feel that children need to find a church where they can meet friends their age, or have music and programs they like, or have a cool youth pastor who can relate to them just because they wear dingy pants, plaid shirts, nerd glasses, have spiked hair, show off tattoos, or use juvenile vernacular, they need to be reminded: none of those things can strengthen a child’s faith.
+They cannot save.
 God does not command any of those trifling and obstinate practices.

 Objections: Here are some additional objections that professing Christians commonly make when it comes to worshipping God as He commands (i.e., Regulative Principles), and also cogent responses: